chienphamvu/tf-plan-summarizer/README.md

         *   The clipboard
         *   The current open file as a binary plan
     *   The extension will display a summary in a webview panel.
-2. Alternatively, use the `TF Plan Summarizer: Summarize In Place` command to format the plan directly in the editor.
+2. Alternatively, use the `TF Plan Summarizer: Summarize In Editor` command to display the summary in a new editor tab.
-    *   For this, the extension does not support to read the plan from the clipboard since it needs to do in-place replacement.
-    *   This will reformat the current editor window to show a simplified plan with all details collapsed.
+    *   This is especially helpful if you want to use `terraform` syntax highlighting and vscode editor features.
-3. Context menu `TF Plan Summarizer: Summarize` also appears when right-clicking on `.plan` or `.tfplan` files.
+3. Context menus are also available when right-clicking on `.plan` or `.tfplan` files.

 ## Extension Settings